Selected Bibliography for Body Arts in the Gulf

 I am working on an ongoing research project covering the interrelated uses of henna, khidab, kohl, and other traditional cosmetics, such as turmeric and indigo, in the Arabian peninsula.
 I’m also interested in the traditional uses of herbs and flowers for personal adornment.
-My current research is focused on Yemen and Oman, but I am planning to expand it to cover other areas, such as Qatar and the UAE.
+My current research is focused on Yemen and Oman, but I am planning to expand it to cover other areas as well.

 If you are interested in learning about these topics, too, here are some resources to start with: